Keelan Doss: Oakland Raiders (first stint)

 Doss signed with the Oakland Raiders on April 28, 2019, as an undrafted free agent.
 He was waived by Oakland on August 31.

 Jacksonville Jaguars

 On September 1, 2019, Doss was signed to the practice squad of the Jacksonville Jaguars.

-Oakland / Las Vegas Raiders
+Oakland (second stint) / Las Vegas Raiders (first stint)

 On September 8, 2019, the Raiders re-signed Doss to their active roster for $495,000 in base salary and a $300,000 signing bonus following the release of Antonio Brown.

 Doss re-signed with the Raiders on May 6, 2020.
 He was waived on September 5, and re-signed to the practice squad the next day.
 Doss was elevated to the active roster on October 3 for the team's Week 4 game against the Buffalo Bills, and reverted to the practice squad after the game.
 On January 26, 2021, Doss signed a reserves/futures contract with the Raiders.

 Doss was released by Raiders on August 31, 2021.